All Collections

 How to authenticate to scan an API target (OpenAPI)

-How to configure Probely to authenticate to scan endpoints of an API using an OpenAPI schema.
+Learn how to configure Probely to authenticate and scan an API using an OpenAPI schema.

 If you have an OpenAPI schema for an API with authentication, Probely can be configured to run authenticated requests and scan the API endpoints.

-After adding an API target to Probely, go to the setting of the API target, and configure Probely's authentication from the following scenarios:
+After adding an API target to Probely, go to the settings of the API target, and configure Probely's authentication for these scenarios:

 The following sections detail the authentication configuration for each scenario.